Visit Us at Soar ChapelY

 We are also situated in the world famous waterfall country which includes Sgwd yr Eira – one of the only waterfalls in Britain you can actually walk behind to cross the river.
 Below are some links you might find helpful if you choose to visit.
 Please click here for directions and our opening times.

 The Lamb Hotel – 01685 811357

 Sgwd yr Eira and Waterfall Walks – http://www.visitwales.com/things-to-do/activities/walking-hiking/waterfall-country

 Ty Newydd Country Hotel and Restaurant – http://www.tynewyddcountryhotel.co.uk/

 A Brief History of Soar Chapel, Penderyn

-Inside, the chapel has an unusual gallery which is cantilevered and has no support pillars, this is believed to be the only one of its type in the valley.
-The chapel could seat around five hundred people and was the largest in Penderyn.
+Inside, the Chapel has an unusual gallery which is cantilevered and has no support pillars, and this is believed to be the only one of its type in the valley.
+The Chapel could seat around five hundred people and was the largest in Penderyn.

 By the end of the 20th Century with the decline in religion and the falling numbers of people attending the Chapel, Soar closed its doors for the last time as a place of worship in 1983, which brought an end to the era and great loss to the community.